PsuAstro528/lab2-start-Spring2019/README.md

 ### Goal:  Calculate the likelihood of simulated observations accurately
 ### Goal:  Validate code via both visual and quantiative tests

 From your Jupyter notebook server, work through ex3.ipynb.
-Forthis lab, you will also edit 'test/test3.jl'.
+For this exercise, you will also edit 'test/test3.jl'.

 #### Submit your repository